Does a Limited Company Need a Business Bank Account?

 As a shareholder of a limited company, it’s important to have a clear separation between your personal finances and those of your business.
 This is critical both from an accounting perspective but also from a tax point of view.

-Of course, if you have questions about how mixing your personal and business finances could affect your taxes, you should speak with a qualified tax advisor that is familiar with your personal tax situation.
+Of course, if you have questions about how mixing your personal and business finances could affect your taxes, you should speak with a qualified tax advisor who is familiar with your personal tax situation.

 Business Checking Account